jmacoy52/employee-management-frontend/README.md

-# Employee Management System – Backend
+# Employee Management System – Backend (Switch To Frontend branch to View Homepage of the WebApp)

 This is the **backend API** for an Employee Management System.
 It provides secure and structured RESTful endpoints for managing users and employee data, with role-based access control.